catswords/catswords-jsrt-rs/README.md

 Inspired by [@darfink’s Rust wrapper](https://github.com/darfink/chakracore-rs?utm_source=catswords), which is outdated.
 I rewrote it from scratch with compatibility in mind.

+This project is a subproject within the [WelsonJS](https://github.com/gnh1201/welsonjs) open-source ecosystem.

 ---

 ## Workspace layout